 For Singaporean businesses with interests in African markets, the lesson is straightforward: instability elsewhere creates exposure here.
 Commodity price volatility, shifted trade flows, and reduced consumer purchasing power in key growth markets all carry implications for regional supply chains.
 Watching how donor governments allocate their humanitarian budgets in the months ahead will offer clues about which African economies can absorb the shock — and which ones cannot.

 Commodity price volatility, shifted trade flows, and reduced consumer purchasing power in key growth markets all carry implications for regional supply chains.
-Countries already managing their own internal challenges are now absorbing additional pressure on housing, healthcare, and schooling systems.
+The UN agency documented how schools in border regions are overcrowded and under-resourced, with African children competing for spots with newly arrived families.